A late start of our Big Circuit temples tour

 Impressive proof of the forces of nature at Ta Prohm

-At a particular moment, we decide to continue our temple tour.
+At a particular moment, we decide to continue our temple tour of the Big Circuit temples.
 First, the East Mebon, and then the Pre Rup, both are not so spectacular to visit in my opinion.
 Then we drive on to the famous Ta Prohm jungle temple.
 Together with the Bayon (which we saw yesterday), this is one of the most magnificent temples in Angkor Archeological Park.
 Here you can see the forces of nature at work.
 The whole complex has been stripped green from the mosses.
 But even more spectacular are the gigantic trees that grow here, even through the temple walls and roofs.
 This is such an impressive sight; I almost cannot stop taking pictures.

 In search of a famous travel guide figurant